cobuildlab/cobuildlab-web/src/pages/development-blog/authentication-syndication-with-react-and-auth0.md

 image: null
 ---

-The needs for identifyng a user on your application is very common.
-Identity, personal data, preferences, permissions, etc are some of the cases where you will require to user a mechanism to authenticate a user who is accesign your app.
+The needs for identifying a user on your application is very common.
+Identity, personal data, preferences, permissions, etc are some of the cases where you will require to user a mechanism to authenticate a user who is accessing your app.

 ## Authentication